Abdirahman2019/TestGitHub/README.md

 # TestGitHub
-it was my first to use github
+it was my first time to use github